aicell-lab/aicell.io/content/authors/linh/_index.md

 ---

-Hi, I am Linh, I earned a PhD in Life Sciences from the University of Greifswald, Germany.
-After graduating, I conducted research and lectured in Vietnam.
-My research has spanned across bacterial virulence factors, bacterial physiology, microbiome studies, human genetics, bioinformatics, and cell biology.
-Additionally, I have a keen interest in machine learning, especially deep learning techniques for image recognition, classification, and object detection.
-More recently, I have been focusing on applying generative artificial intelligence, specifically Stable Diffusion models, to tackle challenges in molecular and cell biology.
-Under the mentorship of Prof. Wei at AI Cell Lab, I aim to conduct wet-lab work related to cell imaging and leverage cutting-edge AI technologies in life sciences.
+Hello 👋, my name is Linh.
+I earned my PhD in Life Sciences from the University of Greifswald in Germany.
+After completing my doctoral studies, I engaged in both research and teaching activities in Vietnam.

+My research interests are quite diverse, encompassing areas like bacterial virulence factors, bacterial physiology, microbiome studies, human genetics, bioinformatics, and cell biology.

+I also have a strong passion for machine learning, particularly in applying deep learning techniques for tasks such as image recognition, classification, and object detection.
+Recently, I have shifted my focus towards using generative artificial intelligence, specifically Stable Diffusion models, to address various challenges in molecular and cell biology.
+Under the guidance of Prof. Wei at the AI Cell Lab, I aim to work on wet-lab experiments related to cell imaging while integrating state-of-the-art AI technologies in the field of life sciences.

 ## Research Interests